squashql/squashql-showcase/TUTORIAL.md

 ```
 </details>

-We use `countRows` in the query to know the number of expenses that falls into a given bucket.
+We use `countRows` in the query to know the number of expenses that fall into a given bucket.

 Try to change the boundaries or add new levels.